SnoozeHub/snoozehub-backend/README.md

-SetProfilePic doesn't check if it is avif removeAccount remove only the account itself non optional values are assumed that are optional, it can crash add check if booking is valid with MinimumDaysNotice
+SetProfilePic doesn't check if it is avif removeAccount remove only the account itself non optional values are assumed that are optional, it can crash

 add regex of telegram username to check also that add indeces in setupdb function